opentext/ocp-nodejs-starter/README.md

 npm start
 ```

-The application will fetch a token and will print the names of the Content Metadata service traits in your app.
+As an example to get you started, the application will fetch a token and print the names of the Content Metadata service traits in your app to the console.

+You can then add new samples in the [ocp](src/ocp) directory to make calls to other API endpoints and test interacting with the APIs using JavaScript.
+You can replace the existing traits code in [callOcp](src/callOcp.js) and use the token to make other calls.

 ## Background